Tofino: Transportation

-Tofino/Long Beach Airport (YAZ), 6 NM southeast of the town, is accessible to private and commercial aircraft.
+Tofino-Long Beach Airport (YAZ), 6 NM southeast of the town, is accessible to private and commercial aircraft.
 Floatplanes land on the inlet in town.
 Coastal fog is a common morning phenomenon in the summer, complicating access by air until the weather clears.

 Tofino is located at the western end of Highway 4 that connects the community with Port Alberni and the population centres on the east coast of Vancouver Island.
-There are no roads connecting Tofino along the west coast of Vancouver Island, except to the nearby community of Ucluelet.
-A monument in the city declares Tofino to be the western terminus of the Trans-Canada Highway as part of a 1940s campaign by local residents; the highway ends instead in Victoria at the terminus of Highway 1.
+A monument in the city declares Tofino to be the western terminus of the Trans-Canada Highway as part of a 1940s campaign by local residents; the highway officially ends in Victoria at the terminus of Highway 1.

-Boat services connect Tofino with coastal communities such as Ahousat and Hot Springs Cove.
+Water taxis connect Tofino with coastal communities such as Ahousat and Hot Springs Cove.
 Wildlife-watching tour boats operate in the area.
 In October 2015, a whale watching vessel capsized off the coast of Tofino, which resulted in the deaths of six passengers.

 Culture

 Festivities and events

 Every March, the migration of thousands of grey whales is celebrated with the Pacific Rim Whale Festival.
 The last weekend of April has, up until 2020, been the Tofino Shorebird Festival.
 The first weekend of June, for 14 years, brought the Tofino Food and Wine Festival, featuring British Columbia wines and showcasing the creations of Tofino chefs.
 The Tofino Market takes place on the Village Green on every Saturday, from the Victoria Day long weekend through early October.
 The Tofino Lantern Festival (voted Tofino's most popular event by Tofino Time Magazine), was a Raincoast Education Society fundraiser each August, with its cancellation announced in 2021.
 Since 2018, early September has the week-long Race for The Blue Tuna Shoot-Out hosted by Tofino Resort + Marina, and Queen of the Peak Women's Surf Championship typically takes place toward the end of the month.
 In 2010, the O'Neill Coldwater Surf Classic took place on Cox Bay Beach, as the first professional ASP surf event ever held in Canada, with Tofino surfer Pete Devries winning the competition.
-November has typically hosted the Clayoquot Oyster Festival,.
+November has typically hosted the Clayoquot Oyster Festival.
 Rip Curl Pro Tofino, the official Canadian surfing championship, has been held each year in May, since 2007.